kkinnear/zprint/doc/reference.md

 #### :modify-sexpr-by-type

-Clojure can operate on Java classe like `java.util.ArrayList` and there are even classes that are a native to clojure that have no syntax for creating them or printing them, such as `clojure.lang.PersistentQueue`.
+Clojure can operate on Java classe like `java.util.ArrayList` and there are even classes that are native to Clojure that have no syntax for creating them or printing them, such as `clojure.lang.PersistentQueue`.

 When encountering some of these classes at the REPL, zprint will typically